khanmaster/ansiblewithvagrant/README.md

 - Great!
 It worked

 ## Lets move on to Ansible Ad-hoc commands
-- Ping all servers/target hosts to check the status Check the connection/status:
+- Ping all servers/target hosts Check the connection/status:
 - command: ``` ansible all -m ping ```
 ![](ansible_ping_all.png)
 - Amazing!
-We got Pong in renponse of our Ping with a success message from all our servers
+We got a Pong in renponse of our Ping with a success message from all our servers

-- -m is the module to Check the name/version of all hosts OS machines
+- -m is the module.

+- To Check the name/version of all hosts OS machines
-Command: ```ansible all -a "uname -a"```
+- Command: ```ansible all -a "uname -a"```
 - -a should contain the command it should run which goes as an argument to command and shell.
 ![](ansible_all_uname.png)
-- This is very useful command find out the name and version of all Servers connected before performing any actions
+- This is very useful command to find out the name and version of all Servers connected with Ansible, before performing any actions